tcalmant/ipopo/docs/index.rst

 State of this documentation
 ===========================

-This documentation is a work in progress, going nearly from scratch.
+This documentation is a work in progress, starting nearly from scratch.

 The previous documentation was provided as a wiki on a dedicated server which I had to take down due to many reasons (DoS attacks, update issues, ...).